SwapnaKategaru/Operationalizing-Machine-Learning/README.md

 Link to a screen recording of the project: https://drive.google.com/file/d/1FHxsxyyNDZ4_y9eYTh_8RK_9yV8OOLKC/view?usp=sharing

 ## Standout Suggestions
 Used Apache Benchmark to benchmark the endpoint that evaluates and shows the performance results.
+Benchmark runs against HTTP API successfully.